Current New York April 8 Eclipse Forecast Calls for Rain, Clouds

 The first forecasts of what the weather will be like on eclipse day are here and, unfortunately, they're not looking that great.

 We'd be fooling ourselves if we didn't wonder if Mother Nature was going to play nice on the day of the total solar eclipse.
-Upstate New York is quite possibly one of the only other places in America where the Twilight series could've reasonably taken place.
+Wet weather, chilly temperatures, and overcast skies are common in Upstate New York this time of year.

-The preliminary weather forecasts for April 8 are finally here and this is what they have to say about what we can expect less than 2 weeks from now.
+With that in mind, the preliminary weather forecasts for April 8 are finally out and they're not very confident we'll see clear skies on the 8th.

 Keeping Healthy Expectations for Eclipse Day